MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/QoS-in-Teams.md

 # Implement Quality of Service (QoS) in Microsoft Teams

-Quality of Service (QoS) in Microsoft Teams allows you to prioritize real-time network traffic.
-For example, you can prioritize traffic that's sensitive to network delays, such as voice and video streams, over traffic that's less sensitive (like downloading a new app, where an extra second to download isn't that noticeable).
+Quality of Service (QoS) in Microsoft Teams enables you to prioritize real-time network traffic that's sensitive to network delays over traffic that's less sensitive.
+For example, you'd prioritize voice and video streams over downloading a new app (where an extra second to download isn't that noticeable).

 QoS uses Windows Group Policy Objects and port-based Access Control Lists (ACLs) to identify and mark all packets in real-time streams.
 This method ensures that voice, video, and screen share streams are allocated a dedicated portion of network bandwidth.

 If you support a large group of users who are experiencing any of the problems described in this article, then you should implement QoS.
-Depending on business requirements, a small business with few users might not need QoS, but should consider it if experiencing network delays.
+A small business with few users might not need QoS, but should consider it if experiencing network delays.

 Without some form of QoS, you might see the following quality issues in voice and video: